Jamisontown - South Penrith

 Jamisontown - South Penrith is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Jamisontown-South Penrith's population, as per AreaSearch's analysis, is 17,752 as of Aug 2025.
-This figure represents a 426 person increase (2.5%) since the 2021 Census, which reported a population of 17,326.
-The change was inferred from an estimated resident population of 17,589 in June 2024 and an additional 95 validated new addresses since the Census date.
-This results in a population density ratio of 1,968 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth rate of 2.5% since the census is within 2.8 percentage points of the SA4 region (5.3%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 51.2% to overall population gains during recent periods, driving primary growth in the area.
+As of Nov 2025, Jamisontown - South Penrith's population is approximately 17,755.
+This figure shows an increase of 429 people since the 2021 Census, which recorded a population of 17,326.
+The population stood at 17,589 in June 2024, with an additional 96 validated new addresses since the Census date contributing to this growth.
+This results in a population density ratio of 1,968 persons per square kilometer, higher than the national average according to AreaSearch assessments.
+Overseas migration accounted for approximately 51.2% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, national area lower quartile growth is anticipated.
-The area is expected to increase by 717 persons by 2041, recording a total gain of 3.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on projected demographic shifts, national areas are expected to have lower quartile growth.
+By 2041, Jamisontown - South Penrith is projected to increase by 717 persons based on the latest population numbers, representing a total gain of 3.1% over the 17-year period.

 Frequently Asked Questions - Population